-The distribution and sale, and the allocation of the Offer Shares shall be undertaken by the Joint Lead Underwriters which shall sell and distribute the Offer Shares to third party buyers/investors.
+The distribution and sale of the Offer Shares shall be undertaken by the Joint Lead Underwriters which shall sell and distribute the Offer Shares to third party buyers/investors.
 The Joint Lead Underwriters are authorized to organize a syndicate of underwriters, soliciting dealers and/or selling agents for the purpose of the Offer.

-Eighty per cent (80%) of the Firm Shares are being offered, through the Joint Lead Underwriters, for subscription and sale to qualified institutional buyers and the general public.
-The bookbuilding process will determine the volume and the series that will be issued because this activity will be driven by market demand.
-The Company plans to make available the remaining twenty percent (20%) for distribution to the respective clients of the 132 trading participants of the Exchange, acting as Selling Agents.
-2,000,000 shares will be allocated to the trading participants.
-The bookbuilding process will determine the volume and the series that will be issued because this activity will be driven by market demand.
+Eighty per cent of the Firm Shares are being offered, through the Joint Lead Underwriters, for subscription and sale to qualified institutional buyers and the general public.
+The Company plans to make available the remaining 20% for distribution to the respective clients of the 133 trading participants of the Exchange, acting as Selling Agents.

-Each Trading Participant shall be allocated 15,100 preferred shares (computed by dividing the Offer Shares allocated to the Trading Participants by 132), subject to reallocation as may be determined by the Exchange.
-Trading Participants may undertake to purchase more than their allocation of 15,100 shares.
-Any requests for shares in excess of 15,100 shares may be satisfied by reallocation of any preferred shares not taken up by other Trading Participants.
-The balance of 6,800 shares from the total allocation of the Trading Participants shall be allocated by the Exchange to the Trading Participants.
+Each Trading Participant shall be allocated 15,000 preferred shares (computed by dividing the Firm Shares allocated to the Trading Participants by 133), subject to reallocation as may be determined by the Exchange.
+Trading Participants may undertake to purchase more than their allocation of 15,000 shares.
+Any requests for shares in excess of 15,000 shares may be satisfied by reallocation of any preferred shares not taken up by other Trading Participants, or out of the Option Shares if the oversubscription option is exercised.
+The balance of 5,000 shares from the total allocation of the Trading Participants shall be allocated by the Exchange to the Trading Participants.

 The Company will not allocate the Firm Shares to Local Small Investors (LSI).
-As defined in the Exchange's Revised Listing Rules, an LSI is a share subscriber whose subscription does not exceed ₱25,000.00.
-The Offer will have a minimum subscription amount of ₱50,000.00 which is beyond the prescribed maximum subscription amount for LSI.
+As defined in the Exchange's Revised Listing Rules, an LSI is a share subscriber whose subscription does not exceed \$\frac{2}{2}\$5,000.00.
+The Offer will have a minimum subscription amount of \$\frac{2}{2}\$5,000.00 which is beyond the prescribed maximum subscription amount for LSI.
 Prior to the close of the Offer Period, any of the Firm Shares not taken up by the Exchange's trading participants shall be distributed by the Joint Lead Underwriters directly to their clients and the general public.